vergecurrency/tordroid/README.md

 **NOTE**
 If you are attempting to build on a Lollipop emulator, please ensure that you are using *Android 5.*.* armeabi-v7*.
 It will not build on an x86/x86_64 emulator.

+Original code by Coinomi 2017
+Continued and updated from 2017 to now, by justinvforvendetta